SpencerCDixon/SpenceBoy/Docs/dev-log.md

 * Added a rudimentary timer to try and achieve closer to 60 fps instead
 * Implement rest of conditional jump op codes
+* Fix critical bug with using the 0x8800 indexing method into bg tileset

 ---